Petra: Top 10 Things to do

 Where to stay in Petra

 Our tour package gave the option of a room in a hotel or a tent in a Bedouin camp for the same price.
-We opted for the Seven Wonders Bedouin Camp, which was an amazing experience.
+We opted for the Seven Wonders Bedouin Camp, which was an amazing experience, which I would thoroughly recommend.

 Seven Wonders Bedouin Camp